Memgraph logo

 Cypher is an extensive query language with lots of features, and this cheat sheet is a great starting point for mastering them.
 If you are new to Cypher, we suggest taking our ten-day Cypher email course.
 You can also go through our Cypher lessons on Memgraph Playground, an online platform for running Cypher queries on live data.

 If you have any questions about Cypher that aren't covered in this article, please take a look at our Cypher manual.
-Feel free also to share your questions at our Discord server.
+Feel free also to share your questions on our Discord server.

 Join us on Discord!